-The following standards apply to signs in office, commercial, mixed use and industrial zones which are not idenified in 15.28.060, 15.28.065, 15.28.070, or 15.28.100 unless otherwise provided by this code.
+The following standards apply to signs in office, commercial, mixed use and industrial zones which are not idenified in 15.28.060, 15.28.065, or 15.28.070, or 15.28.100 unless otherwise provided by this code.

 - A. General.
-All of the following standards apply to all signs in office, commercial, mixed use and industrial zones: - 1.
+All of the following standards shall apply to all signs in office, commercial, mixed use and industrial zones: - 1.
 With the exception of projecting or wall signs, signs shall not project over the right-of-way.
-Signs projecting into the right-of-way shall recieve approval by the City Engineer. - 2.
-With the exception of wall signs, signs shall maintain a minimum clearance of ten (10) feet above grade over pedestrian or vehicular areas, and fourteen (14) feet above grade over areas of truck access. - B. Wall Signs.
-All of the following standards apply to wall signs in office, commercial, mixed use and industrial zones: - The number of wall signs is unlimited provided the total combined display area of wall signs, projecting signs and banners does not exceed twenty (20) square feet for each ground floor tenant space on which the sign is constructed.
-For ground floor tenant spaces exceeding twenty (20) feet of wall length on which the sign is constructed and tenant spaces not on the ground floor, signage shall not exceed one (1) square foot per each lineal foot of the wall length of the tenant space on which the sign is constructed. - 2.
-Signs on structures such as awnings, canopies, false fronts and wall extensions that do not extend more than one (1) foot from the structure are considered wall signs. - C. Freestanding Signs.
-All of the following standards apply to freestanding signs in office, commercial, mixed use and industrial zones: - 1.
-A maximum of one freestanding sign is allowed for each street frontage.
+Signs projecting into the right-of-way shall recieve approval by the City Engineer.

+- 2. With the exception of wall signs, signs shall maintain a minimum clearance of ten (10) feet above grade over pedestrian or vehicular areas, and fourteen (14) feet above grade over areas of truck access. - B. Wall Signs.
+All of tThe following standards applies apply to wall signs in office, commercial, mixed use and industrial zones: - 1.
+The number of wall signs is unlimited provided the total combined display area of wall signs, projecting signs and banners does not exceed is no larger than twenty (20) square feet for each ground floor tenant space on which the sign is constructed.
+For ground floor tenant spaces exceeding twenty (20) feet of wall length on which the sign is constructed and tenant spaces not on the ground floor, signage shall not exceed may be up to one (1) square foot per each lineal foot of the wall length of the tenant space on which the sign is constructed. - 2.
+Signs on structures such as awnings, canopies, false fronts and wall extensions that do not extend more than one (1) foot from the structure are considered wall signs.
+12 - C. Freestanding Signs.
+All of tThe following standards apply to freestanding signs in office, commercial, mixed use and industrial zones: - 1.
+A maximum of Oone freestanding sign 13 is allowed for each street frontage.
 On arterial streets, if a frontage exceeds a length of six hundred (600) linear feet a second freestanding sign is allowed.
-In all cases, no freestanding sign shall be permitted on the same frontage where there is a projecting or roof sign. - 2.
+14 In all cases, no freestanding sign shall be permitted on the same frontage where there is a projecting or roof sign. - 2.
 Freestanding signs on the same frontage shall be separated by a minimum of fifty (50) feet distance. - 3.
 Maximum display area: - a.
-Where the street frontage is less than fifty (50) feet in length, the display area shall not exceed fifty (50) square feet and the sign face shall not exceed twenty-five (25) square feet. - b.
-Where the street frontage is fifty (50) feet or greater but less than two hundred (200) feet in length, display area shall not exceed one hundred (100) square feet and the sign face shall not exceed fifty (50) square feet. - c.
-Where the street frontage is two hundred (200) feet or greater in length, the display area shall not exceed three hundred (300) square feet and the sign face shall not exceed one hundred fifty (150) square feet. - d.
+Where the street frontage is less than fifty (50) feet in length, the maximum display area shall not exceed fifty (50) square feet and the sign face shall not exceed, with twenty-five (25) square (25) feet maximum area per sign face. - b.
+Where the street frontage is fifty (50) feet or greater but less than two hundred (200) feet in length, display area shall not exceed one hundred (100) square feet and the sign face shall not exceed, with fifty (50) square feet maximum area per sign face. - c.
+Where the street frontage is two hundred (200) feet or greater in length, the display area shall not exceed three hundred (300) square feet and the sign face shall not exceed, with a maximum area of one hundred fifty (150) square feet per sign face. - d.
 In no case shall any sign have a display area in excess of three hundred (300) square feet. - 4.
-The sign width shall not exceed twenty (20) linear feet. - 5.
-Where the street frontage is 200 feet in length or less the sign height shall not exceed twenty-five (25) feet.
-Where the street frontage is more than 200 feet in length the sign height shall not exceed thirty (30) feet . - D. Incidental Freestanding Signs.
-All of the following standards apply to incidental signs in office, commercial, mixed use and industrial zones:
+The greatest horizontal dimensionsign width shall not exceed twenty (20) linear feet. - 4.5.
+Where the street frontage is 200 feet in length or less and the sign height shall not exceed twenty-five (25) feet. above grade, Where the street frontage is more than 200 feet in length